agoric-labs/xsnap-pub/xsnap/documentation/XS Snapshots.md

 - `xsWriteSnapshot` must be called outside of XS callbacks and outside of `xsBeginHost` `xsEndHost` blocks.
 - There must be no host instances.
-- All promise instances must be fulfilled or rejected.

 `xsWriteSnapshot` returns `1` if successful, otherwise `xsWriteSnapshot` returns `0` and sets the `error` field.